Tony Amonte: Coaching career

 On June 11, 2010, Tony was named the new head coach of the hockey program at his alma mater, Thayer Academy in Braintree, Massachusetts.
 On September 27, 2022, it was announced that Tony Amonte would step down as head coach of the Thayer Academy men's varsity hockey team.
 He stepped down in order to join the Florida Panthers as a scout.

 Family

 Amonte is married with four children.

-Amonte's sister is Kelly Amonte Hiller, head coach of women's lacrosse at Northwestern University.
-Hiller has guided the team to eight National Titles.

-Hiller was also a four-time All-American at the University of Maryland, College Park and two-time NCAA Division 1 Player of the Year in 1995 and 1996.
+Amonte's sister is Kelly Amonte Hiller, head coach of the Northwestern University Wildcats women's lacrosse team.
+Hiller has guided the team to nine National Titles.
+Hiller was also a four-time All-American at the University of Maryland, College Park as a member of the Terrapins women's lacrosse team where she was two-time NCAA Division 1 Player of the Year in 1995 and 1996.

 Amonte is the cousin of NHL player Charlie Coyle, who used to play for the Boston Bruins.